Meatotomy

 A meatotomy (/miːəˈtɒtəmɪ/) is a form of penile modification in which the underside of the glans is split, extending the urinary meatus.
 The procedure may be performed by a doctor to alleviate meatal stenosis or urethral stricture.
-A meatotomy is sometimes also self-performed voluntarily for aesthetic reasons, or to open the urethra for sexual gratification as part of the practice of sounding.
+Outside of medical justification, it can be performed for aesthetic purposes and is considered to be an extreme form of genital modification.

 Procedure

 A variety of techniques may be used to make the cut, but a doctor will generally crush the ventral meatus, urethra, and upper frenulum for 60 seconds with a straight Kelly hemostat and then divide the crush line with fine-tipped scissors.
 Other techniques include cauterisation, cutting with a scalpel (sometimes aided by clamps), or by using existing fistulas from it to tie off the area to be cut.
 Most self-performed modifications tend to use a clamp and cut method.
 Depending on the anatomy of the individual and the extent of the split, meatotomy performed with a scalpel may involve heavy bleeding, while crush and cauterisation methods are relatively bloodless.
 Regardless of the procedure used, meatotomies, like other genital modifications and genital piercings, heal quickly.
 Unlike other genital modifications, the glans tissue does not have a tendency to re-adhere to itself or heal closed.

 A meatotomy may be extended to subincision or genital bisection, which are both much more complex and serious modifications.